dart-archive/sdk/tool.md

 increment up to the number of LEDs you have, and then you should see it start decrementing.
 Pretty neat right!?

+## Fletch security notes

+As discussed in [getting started](index.html), the fletch command manages a VM Agent on the attached Raspberry Pi.
+Please be aware that in the current experimental implementation this agent runs with full admin privileges.
+VMs spawned by the agent run with similar privileges, and it will listen to all incoming network traffic.
+We recommend you run the Raspberry Pi on an isolated network.

 ## Resetting Fletch

 The Fletch tool maintains a long-running background process on your developer